200-hour Yoga Teacher Training | Level 1 Foundation Course

 We understand that many students work full time at the same time as studying, while others may have caring responsibilities and other commitments, so we offer a degree of flexibility with the format of our course.
 The programme has some components of blended learning in the form of livestream online sessions and some pre-recorded content for philosophy and anatomy which can, should you wish to, be completed at later dates.

-Foundations 1 and 2 take place in the studio and we do require students to attend in person.
+There are seven long weekends that take place in the studio and we do require students to attend in person.
 We feel strongly that these practices are best learnt and experienced in person where we can fully explore the deeper energetics and nuances, including communicating through touch.
-In instances where you are absolutely unable to come into the studio, then we can accommodate the option to attend via Zoom livestream, but this should be in exceptional circumstances.
+In instances where you are absolutely unable to come into the studio, then we will do our best to accommodate the option to attend via Zoom livestream, but this should be in exceptional circumstances only.

 As a Shala 200-hour student you have the added benefit of being able to study any of our additional specialist modules to allow you to also teach areas of yoga that are of particular interest to you.
-These specialist interest courses range from pregnancy yoga to sequencing, aerial, yin yoga, yoga nidra and restorative yoga.
-Students completing Foundation 1, 2 and Philosophy 1 and Anatomy 1 who also do a specialist module would be qualified to teach these as specialist subjects (although there are some exceptions to this rule).
+These specialist interest courses range from pregnancy yoga to sequencing, aerial, yin yoga, yoga nidra, pranayama and restorative yoga.
+Students who complete their 200-hour and then also do a specialist module would be qualified to teach these as specialist subjects (although there are some exceptions to this rule).
 See other elective modules here.

 200-hour Yoga Teacher Training Syllabus